The Alkaline Water Company Inc. (WTER) Just Got Our Attention

 ROTH Capital gave a rating of “Buy” to WTER, setting the target price at $3.50 in the report published on June 08th of the current year.

-During the last 5 trading sessions, WTER fell by -4.48%, which changed the moving average for the period of 200-days by -10.49% in comparison to the 20-day moving average, which settled at $1.3887.
-In addition, The Alkaline Water Company Inc. saw 0.79% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, WTER fell by -16.30%, which changed the moving average for the period of 200-days by -23.65% in comparison to the 20-day moving average, which settled at $1.3330.
+In addition, The Alkaline Water Company Inc. saw -11.02% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for WTER